Find the Right Bed

 Softness ( what’s this )

-We classify the DreamCloud as a Medium Firm mattress, solidly in the middle in terms of softness.
+We classify the DreamCloud as a Firm mattress.
 Although to the eye, the mattress looks like you might sink very deeply into it, we found the cover and its quilting to be less soft than it looks.
 The cover does have deep puffs and channels that create undulations.
 If you prefer a mattress that's very smooth and flat on top, that could be a consideration for you.

 Not sure what softness is best for you?
 Take our Mattress Match Quiz and find out.